lmc2179/lmc2179.github.io/drafts/bsplines.md

 image: bad_day.png
 ---

-# Overview
+# GAMs offer a lot of the advantages of Linear Models with a more flexible functional form

-## GAMs offer a lot of the advantages of Linear Models with a more flexible functional form
+## How I use GAMs

 My workflow: linear modeling intuition, then black-box